vvorld/vvorld.doc.io/README.md

 ### Reading results

-The complete description of application format is [Enveloped Application](enveloped-application.yaml).
+The complete description of application format is [Application](getid-api-v1.yml).

 ## Admin Panel